jcan37/jeffcannon/content/blog/finding-my-voice.md

 * Graphic design - I'm self-taught but I design my own websites and apps.
 I could also offer the unique perspective of a developer who designs their own UI/UX.
 * Self improvement - I listen to so many podcasts and read a lot of books on this topic.
 I most likely won't contribute anything new but maybe it will be new to you.

 This blog is going to be a bit all over the place until I discover my own voice.
 I have no idea when it will happen but I will continue to write everyday until I do.
-Luckily, I have no audience right now.
-So I have time to figure it out.
+Luckily, I have no audience right now so I have time to figure it out.
 If you are reading this, you are likely from the future.
 Greetings from 2020.